-– Available to active Plan A Participants and their eligible children only
+– Available to active Plan A Participants and limited Plan B Participants and their eligible children only

-Under this program, the Fund awards scholarships to active Plan A Participants and their eligible children in recognition of their outstanding academic, technical, or vocational potential or achievement; dedicated community service; and a high degree of personal accomplishment.
+Under this program, the Fund awards scholarships to active Plan A and limited Plan B Participants and their eligible children in recognition of their outstanding academic, technical, or vocational potential or achievement; dedicated community service; and a high degree of personal accomplishment.

-Active Plan A Participants can apply from December through February for a Scholarship Award, which, if granted, must begin being used in the following academic year.
+Active Plan A and limited Plan B Participants can apply from December through February for a Scholarship Award, which, if granted, must begin being used in the following academic year.
 You must complete at least one year of service (as defined by the plan) as of the November before you apply.

 For example, a Participant who has at least one year of service as of November 30, 2017, is eligible to apply between December 2017 and February 2018, for a Scholarship Award for the 2018-2019 academic year.